Gwen Stefani: 2018–present: Las Vegas residency, The Voice and Bouquet

 On December 13, 2019, Stefani featured on Shelton's single "Nobody but You" from his compilation album Fully Loaded: God's Country.
 The song peaked at number 18 on the Billboard Hot 100 and 49 on the Canadian Hot 100.
 On July 24, 2020, Stefani and Shelton released another single titled "Happy Anywhere" inspired by the COVID-19 pandemic.
 Stefani was initially scheduled to perform at Lollapalooza's 2020 festival, but it was postponed due to the pandemic.
 Lollapalooza was held as a four-day livestream in July and August 2020, but Stefani did not participate in it.

 Stefani was featured on a Mark Ronson remix of Dua Lipa's "Physical", which is included on Lipa's remix album Club Future Nostalgia (2020).
 Stefani was initially approached to clear a "Hollaback Girl" sample for the Mr Fingers' remix of Lipa's "Hallucinate", and then asked to be a part of the "Physical" remix.
 To promote 2020 reissued edition of You Make It Feel Like Christmas, Stefani released a cover of "Sleigh Ride" as a single.

-On December 7, 2020, Stefani released "Let Me Reintroduce Myself" as the lead single from her upcoming fifth studio album.
+On December 7, 2020, Stefani released her comeback solo single "Let Me Reintroduce Myself".
 She followed this with a second single "Slow Clap" on March 11, 2021, which received a remix featuring Saweetie the following month.
+Both singles were expected to appear on her fifth studio album, but were ultimately scrapped off the album.
 Stefani also teased other new music through her Instagram account, announcing she recorded two new tracks titled "When Loving Gets Old" and "Cry Happy".
 In 2022, she was a featured artist on Sean Paul's single "Light My Fire", alongside Shenseea, and appeared in its music video.
+In June 2023, she announced her first new solo single in over two years, "True Babe", which was released on June 23.